• Skip to primary navigation

 It focuses on ESG pillars to measure and determine the sustainability and environmental impact.
 Apex Fund gives you a true and accurate assessment that you may not access in the private markets.

-The understanding of ESG ratings is becoming increasingly important for success.
-The demand and pressure from investors, employees, and customers are mounting.
+Understanding ESG ratings is becoming increasingly important for success.
+Demand and pressure from investors, employees, and customers are mounting.

-It will test if you can reduce risks and give returns that need a different approach.
-APEX Fund is here to help you.
+It will test your ability to reduce risks and achieve returns that require a different approach.
+APEX Fund is here to help.

 The ESG rating services help investors unlock their potential and lead the transformation.
 Apex uses ESG data and insights to enhance ESG performance.